Rootwrx/quran-transliations/README.md

 - `juz_number`: Juz number
 - `text`: The actual text of the verse in Arabic

+### Tafsir Fields
+- `author_name`: Name of the tafsir author
+- `id`: Unique identifier for the tafsir
+- `language_name`: Language of the tafsir
+- `name`: Name of the tafsir
+- `slug`: URL-friendly identifier for the tafsir
+- `source`: Source of the tafsir
+- `ayahs`: Array of verses with their tafsir
+  - `ayah`: Verse number
+  - `surah`: Surah number
+  - `text`: Tafsir text for the verse

 ## Notes
 - All text is provided in Arabic script
 - The API is static and doesn't require authentication
 - All responses are in JSON format
 - The API provides comprehensive information about the Quran's structure and content
+- Tafsirs are available in multiple languages: Arabic (ar), Bengali (bn), English (en), Kurdish (kurd), Russian (ru), and Urdu (ur)
+- Each language has a default tafsir, but specific tafsir versions can be accessed using their slugs